 On a side note: Mr. Rivera had kidney stones and recovered.

-Amity is a teacher from Maine.
-She has visiting the Dominican Republic for decades and loves Dominican food.
+Our Guest: Amity Beane is a former teacher from Maine.
+She has been visiting the Dominican Republic for decades and loves Dominican food.
 This was chosen among several submissions from our readers about cooking disasters.

 Ingredients